edwardtheharris/tf-gcp-compute-instance/README.md

 ## Secret values

 You may wish to the contents of some of the variables listed below, to do this you will need to do two things.
-The first is create a directory `secrets` in this repository and use that to store your ssh/gpg keys locally, then create a tfvars file with the name `secret.auto.tfvars`.
+The first is to create a directory named `secrets` in this repository and use that to store your SSH/GPG keys locally, then create a tfvars file with the name `secret.auto.tfvars`.

-Any directories or filenames with `secret` in the name are ignored by git and so safe to store locally.
+Any directories or filenames with a name that contains the word `secret` are ignored by git and so are safe to store locally.

 <!-- BEGIN_TF_DOCS -->
 ## Usage